Gastroparesis

-Dr Amir Aryaie is one of the few advance endoscopic surgeons in the United States who preform G-POEM aka POP procedure for gastroparesis.
+Dr. Chris Ibikunle is one of the few advanced endoscopic surgeons in the United States who performs GPOEM aka POP procedure for Gastroparesis.

 Gastroparesis is a common problem among people with diabetes.
 It also can happen to people who have had food poisoning (gastroenteritis).
 But it can sometimes happen to people who have not been sick and who do not have diabetes.

 When gastroparesis starts after someone has had food poisoning, it often gets better in a few days to weeks.
 Sometimes it lasts longer or never goes away.
-In people with diabetes, it usually does not go away, but there are things that can make it better.
+In people with diabetes, it usually does not go away, but some things can make it better.

 The symptoms can include:

 Yes.
-If your doctor or nurse suspects you have gastroparesis, he or she might do 1 or more of these tests:
+If your doctor or nurse suspects you have gastroparesis, you might do 1 or more of these tests:

-• Endoscopy – A doctor or nurse puts a thin tube down your throat and into your stomach.
+A doctor or nurse puts a thin tube down your throat and into your stomach.
 The tube (called an endoscope) has a light and a tiny camera on the end, so it allows the doctor or nurse to see inside your stomach.
-If he or she still finds food in your stomach even though it has been more than 8 hours since you ate, that is a sign that you might have gastroparesis.
+If you still find food in your stomach even though it has been more than 8 hours since you ate, that is a sign that you might have gastroparesis.

-• Barium follow through, CT scan, or MRI – For these tests you eat a special substance that shows up on imaging.
-This can show if there is something blocking the flow of food, keeping it from leaving your stomach.
+For these tests, you eat a special substance that shows up on imaging.
+This can show if something is blocking the flow of food, keeping it from leaving your stomach.

-• Gastric emptying scintigraphy – For this test you eat food that has a small amount of a radioactive material in it.
+For this test, you eat food that has a small amount of radioactive material in it.
 Then you have images taken of the inside of your body for up to 4 hours.
 That way, doctors can follow where the food goes and how fast it gets there.
 If you still have a fair amount of food in your stomach after 4 hours, that means you have gastroparesis.

 Should I change my diet to feel better?